Joanna Kulig: Early life and education

 Kulig was born on 24 June 1982 in Krynica, Lesser Poland Voivodeship, Poland.
 Her mother worked as a cook at a local kindergarten and her father was a folk poet.
-She was raised with four siblings in Muszynka.
-Her younger sister, Justyna Schneider, is also an actress and adopted their great-grandmother's surname to avoid confusion as their first names are similar.
+She was raised in a musical family along with four siblings—two older brothers and two younger sisters—in Muszynka.
+One of her sisters, Justyna Schneider, is also an actress and adopted their great-grandmother's surname to avoid confusion as their first names are similar.

-While still living in Krynica, Kulig graduated from the Frédéric Chopin First Degree State Music School where she studied piano.
-At 18, she moved to Kraków, and enrolled at the Mieczysław Karłowicz State Music School Complex, from which she graduated in singing.
-In the meantime, she also completed the Kraków Vocational Technical High School for Hotel Administration.
-In 2007, Kulig earned an acting degree with a specialisation in singing from the AST National Academy of Theatre Arts in Kraków.
-She was the first in her family to graduate from a university.
+As a child, Kulig sang in a church choir.
+She also performed at weddings and dance parties with her siblings.
+From 1995, she studied piano at the Frédéric Chopin First Degree State Music School in Krynica, graduating in 1999.
+At 15, she left her family home and lived at boarding schools, first in Krynica, then in Kraków, where she moved at 18 and enrolled at the Mieczysław Karłowicz State Music School Complex, from which she graduated in singing in 2003.
+She also completed a Vocational Technical High School for Hotel Administration in Kraków a year earlier.
 Kulig initially wanted to be a professional jazz singer.
 She applied twice to study jazz at the Karol Szymanowski Academy of Music, but was rejected on both occasions.
 She was also interested in conducting, but was also unsuccessful.
 She explained: "no one wanted me, so I went to university to do drama and singing," which started her acting career.
+After four years of studies, she earned an acting degree with a specialisation in singing from the AST National Academy of Theatre Arts in Kraków in 2007.
+She was the first in her family to graduate from a university.
+During this time, she spent some time working as a waitress in London.

 Career

 1998–2018: Career beginnings and stardom in Poland

-In 1998, Kulig won an episode of the Polish television talent show Szansa na sukces by performing Grzegorz Turnau's song "Między ciszą a ciszą".
-She took part in the show's annual final, and came third.
+In 1998, Kulig won an episode of the Polish television talent show A Chance for Success by performing Grzegorz Turnau's song "Między ciszą a ciszą".
+As a result, she advanced to the show's annual final, in which she came third.
 Turnau later invited her to sing with him on his 2002 album Nawet.
 Kulig also participated in season two of the Polish television talent show Idol in 2002.
 She was eliminated in the semi-finals.

-Kulig made her stage debut in 2006 as Hermia in the play A Midsummer Night's Dream at the Helena Modrzejewska National Stary Theater in Kraków.
-She made her film debut in 2007 in Grzegorz Pacek's drama Wednesday, Thursday Morning, which earned her the Gdynia Film Festival award for Best Debut.
-In 2011, she starred in two films set in France; she was partnered with Juliette Binoche for Małgorzata Szumowska's drama Elles, in which she played Alicja, a Polish economics student who moonlights as a prostitute.
-The film premiered to mixed reception, though Kulig's performance received praise.
-Kevin Jagernauth of IndieWire opined that she "has the potential to be breakout star boasting a strong screen presence and an undeniable beauty".
-She won the Polish Academy Award for Best Supporting Actress, and another recognition at the Gdynia Film Festival for Best Supporting Actress.
-In Paweł Pawlikowskis psychological thriller The Woman in the Fifth, she portrayed Ania, a Polish barmaid who falls in love with the protagonist American writer Tom Ricks (Ethan Hawke).